 Study photos you admire, not tutorials, but actual images.
 Ask yourself: What makes this feel right?
 Is it the contrast?
 The color palette?
 The way highlights and shadows balance?

 Edit consistently for a while.
 Rather than chasing different looks with every photo, commit to a style for a month.
-You'll learn more about what works and why.
+Presets can help here as starting points, not final looks, giving you a consistent base to learn from.

 Revisit old edits.
 Look at photos you edited six months ago.
 Do they still look good?
 The ones that don't reveal where your eye has improved, and where your editing was covering for weak photos.